pgrycz/W-C_tests_examples/README.md

 To run tests go to 'example' folder and run each .html file.
 All tests are listed in web browser's console while only results are shown in window.

+Customized tinytest.js file is as simpletest.js in 'example' folder.